ajaviaad/neuroweave/README.md

-# Neuroweave: Transformer with AutoMixed Activations
+# Neuroweave: Transformer with Custom Activations

 Neuroweave is a fully custom transformer model architecture utilizing dynamic activation routing across all feed-forward (MLP) blocks.
-Each block mixes multiple nonlinearities (ReLU, GELU, Swish, Sigmoid) at the neuron level, enhancing gradient diversity and representational power.
+Each block custom activation at the neuron level, enhancing gradient diversity and representational power.

 ## Key Features